Open call: Scholar-in-Residence programme

 - Applications should be made by a Digital Futures faculty member who acts as a sponsor for the proposed scholar-in-residence.

 - The application should consist of the following:

 - 2-page C.V. alongside a full publication list of the proposed scholar-in-residence

-- 1-page description of the proposed scholar-in-residence competencies as related to Digital Futures, planned activities, and planned start date.
+- 1-page description of the proposed scholar-in-residence competencies related to Digital Futures, planned activities, including how the scholar will engage with Digital Futures, and planned start date.

 - Budget specifying anticipated costs for the residency

 - A letter of support from sponsoring Digital Futures faculty member